AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 ![](assets/sms_protocol_1.png)

-In Adobe Campaign Standard, MT↔SR reconciliation is native to the MTA, so there is no dedicated SMS process.
+In Adobe Campaign Standard, MT and SR reconciliation is native to the MTA, so there is no dedicated SMS process.

-A successful SUBMIT_SM_RESP PDU triggers the "sent" message status in the sending log while a successful DELIVER_SM (SR) PDU triggers the "received" message status.
+A successful `SUBMIT_SM_RESP PDU` triggers the "sent" message status in the sending log while a successful `DELIVER_SM (SR) PDU` triggers the "received" message status.

 ### Security aspects {#security-aspects}